ivegamsft/AppMigrationWorkshop/HOL/06-windows-containers/README.md

     ![image](./media/2018-03-18_6-23-51.png)

-1. Open `PowerShell` and run the following command:
+1. Open `PowerShell` and run the following command to view the docker images downloaded on the machine:

     ````powershell
     docker images
+    ````

-    #You should see the following results
+    You should see something similar to below:

+    ````powershell
     REPOSITORY                    TAG                 IMAGE ID            CREATED             SIZE
     microsoft/windowsservercore   ltsc2016            db8182d67b6c        6 weeks ago         10.4GB
     microsoft/nanoserver          sac2016             5a5dfd4deb23        6 weeks ago         1.1GB
     ````

-1. Configure the Docker daemon to open a tcp port.
+1. Configure the Docker daemon to open a tcp port for remote access.
 Open or create the daemon.json file in `C:\ProgramData\docker\config` folder with the following :

     > [!WARNING]
     > This is not a secure port.
 For a reference how how to use a secure port go to the [eShop Modernizing Repo](https://github.com/dotnet-architecture/eShopModernizing/wiki/03.-How-to-deploy-your-Windows-Containers-based-app-into-Azure-VMs-(Including-CI-CD))